codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 }'
 ```

-This creates offer of 1 MB for duration of one hour (3600 seconds) and minimal price of 1 000 tokens.
+This informs your node that you are available to store 1MB of data for a duration of one hour (3600 seconds) at a minimum price of 1,000 tokens, automatically matching any storage requests announced on the network.